pydicom/pydicom/CONTRIBUTING.md

 Pull Request Checklist
 ----------------------

-We recommended that your contribution complies with the following rules before you submit a pull request:
+We recommend that your contribution complies with the following rules before you submit a pull request:

 -  Follow the
    [coding-guidelines](http://pydicom.org/dev/developers/contributing.html#coding-guidelines).

--  Use, when applicable, the validation tools and scripts in the `sklearn.utils` submodule.
+-  Use, when applicable, the validation tools and scripts in the `pydicom.utils` submodule.
 A list of utility routines available for developers can be found in the
    [Utilities for Developers](http://pydicom.org/dev/developers/utilities.html#developers-utils)
    page.